 Course Objectives: To aid the young actor in character work by practicing modified Laban Energies, Cohen Tactics,

-and Unarmed Stage Combat skills; these techniques will be applied to: 1) a Sound and Movement Study, 2) a scene
+and Unarmed Stage Combat skills; these techniques will be applied to: 1) Hamlet's advice to the players, 2) a scene

 from ROMEO AND JULIET, and 3) the Lover’s Quarrel in A MIDSUMMER NIGHT’S DREAM.
 Work will be connected to

 Robert Cohen’s ACTING POWER theories regarding Tactics and Obstacles.